hibernator11/workshop-notebooks-dhnb2024/README.md

 ## Digital collections
-[timarit.is](https://timarit.is/) is a collaborative project between the:
+[Timarit.is](https://timarit.is/) is a collaborative project between the:

 - National Library of the Faroe Islands,
 - National and Public Library of Greenland and
 - National and University Library of Iceland.

+The access is open to everyone and the material is made available by using the latest methods in information technology.